EnhancedNetwork/TOHE-Docs/FAQ.md

 ## I got vanilla roles

+This should not occur anymore in 1.2.1 dev 3.

-You might neeed to turn on the "Disable vanilla roles" option, and enable more roles.
+If you are not on 1.2.1 dev 3, You might need to turn on the "Disable vanilla roles" option, and enable more roles.
 Another possiblity is that you may have incompatible roles set!
 If you have a certain role & addon both enabled, the role will become its base.
 (You can find info on what roles/addons are incompatible on these pages: [Crewmate](/options/Crewmates/Vanilla/Crewmate.html) | [Engineer](/options/Crewmates/Vanilla/Engineer.html) | [Scientist](/options/Crewmates/Vanilla/Scientist.html))

 ## The game never ends